-Vancouver, B.C. - The Vancouver Canucks Communications department is proud to continue with The Botchford Project, a program sponsored by The Athletic, for a second consecutive season to honour the legacy of the late Jason Botchford.
+Vancouver, B.C. - The Vancouver Canucks Communications department is proud to announce the third annual season of The Botchford Project, a program sponsored by The Athletic, honouring the legacy of the late Jason Botchford.

 "Jason would have been so humbled by The Botchford Project initiative," said Kathryn Botchford.
 "For him, supporting young writers was critical to the future of journalism.
 He was so passionate about this industry and seeing it evolve through young, emerging writers.
 This initiative enables a community to pay it forward by continuing what he started.
 My family and I are incredibly honoured and so grateful to see Jason's legacy continue through The Botchford Project."

-The Botchford Project is made possible from the support of Kathryn Botchford, Jeff Paterson, Thomas Drance, Ben Kuzma and Brian Wiebe.
+The Botchford Project is made possible from the support of Kathryn Botchford, Jeff Paterson, Thomas Drance and Ben Kuzma.